nils-braun/nils-braun.github.io/_posts/2020-02-04-tsfresh-on-cluster-1.md

 ## Distributors

-Using multiple instead of one core for the feature calculation is already better, but how can you increase the processing speed even more?
+Using multiple cores instead of one core for the feature calculation is already better, but how can you increase the processing speed even more?
 To distribute the calculation of the features to multiple machines, `tsfresh` gives you the possibility to define a *distributor*.
-The data is still loaded on your local machine (and required to be a `pandas` dataframe, we will release this constraint in the next post), but you can use a distributor to e.g. let the heavy lifting of the feature calculation be done one multiple machines.
+The data is still loaded on your local machine (and is required to be a `pandas` dataframe, we will release this constraint in the next post), but you can use a distributor to e.g. let the heavy lifting of the feature calculation be done on multiple machines.
 This has the benefit of speeding up your computation without the need to change anything on your usual data science pipeline.

 Distributors offer a very general framework for implementing your own way, how you want your calculation be shuffled on your cluster.